 Hospitals work to prevent medical malpractice suits by making their contracted medical workers notify patients that they are do not work directly for the hospital but are independent contractors.
 Some hospitals post signs to indicate that certain medical providers are independently contracted and not hospital employees.
 If patients are not given proper notification of the contractor status of doctors or other medical professionals, the hospital might be liable for any injuries the patients suffer.

 Medical providers rely on several different kinds of medical devices.
 These devices perform several tasks.
 Some devices diagnose diseases, treat diseases, and even prevent them.
 The misuse of these devices can cause a patient to suffer serious injury or even die.
 Sometimes these devices fail and have horrible impacts on patients.
 Medical devices have three major kinds of defects that can cause injury.

 These defects put the manufacturer at risk of being liable for damages.
 These three defects include flaws in the design, defects from the manufacturing process, and lack of warnings.
-If any one of these three problems are in existence, the manufacturer of the device might be sued for medical malpractice if death or injury result.
+If anyone of these three problems is in existence, the manufacturer of the device might be sued for medical malpractice if death or injury result.

 Medical professionals might not use medical devices right.
 If not properly trained or if insufficient knowledge, reckless behavior or negligence while using a device lead cause injury, the medical provider who failed to use the device in a proper manner can become liable for the damages that were suffered.

 More Potential Medical Malpractice Lawsuit Possibilities – Delayed Diagnosis Or Misdiagnosis